Testeh69/ML_learning/README.md

 11/08/23: Linked_List.cpp (implemented pushFront and pushBack method)

+# Skills developped:
-Skills developped: C++(pointers, class),C (pointers),Python (class), git, github
+Data structures (linked list), C++(pointers, class),C (pointers),Python (class), git, github

-Note: I am a french student, that studies AI and computer sciences during his free times.
+# Note: I am a french student, that studies AI and computer sciences during his free times.
 There can be some errors.
 If you see some errors Please inform me via email: norefice45@gmail.com